ronb12/EchoChat/TEST_RESULTS.md

 ## Conclusion

-The EchoChat app is **fully functional** across all tested viewport sizes.
+The EchoDynamo app is **fully functional** across all tested viewport sizes.
 The responsive design implementation is working correctly, with all features visible and accessible on:

 - ✅ Small phones (iPhone SE - 375px)
 - ✅ Large phones (iPhone XS Max - 414px)